Thorn forking, weak normality, and theories with selectors: Theories with selectors

 (ii) Assuming that $T$ has quantifier elimination (i.e. is Morleyized), then $T^{+}$ has quantifier elimination too.

-(iii) $P/E$ is an indiscernible set in $T^{+}$. \end{Lemma} \begin{proof} (i) is clear as a model of $T^{+}$ is just a family of models of $T$ indexed by $P/E$, and any two saturated models will be isomorphic.
+(iii) $P/E$ is an indiscernible set in $T^{+}$. \end{Lemma} \begin{proof} (i) is clear as a model of $T^{+}$ is just a family of models of $T$ indexed by $P/E$, and any two saturated (in the strict sense) models will be isomorphic.
+For if $M$ is $\kappa$-saturated of cardinality $\kappa$ (where $\kappa > |L^{+}|$) then there will be $\kappa$ $E$-classes and moreover each $E$-class will be a $\kappa$-saturated model of $T$ of cardinality $\kappa$.
+Alternatively (without using the existence of saturated models in the strict sense) one can just do a back-and-forth between any two $\omega$-saturated models of $T^{+}$